PennyLane

 --- With grouping ---

-By splitting our terms into groups, we’ve managed to reduce the T gate count of our Trotterization by over 30%!
+By splitting our terms into groups, we’ve managed to reduce the T gate count of our Trotterization by over 30 percent!

-Here are the resources using our updated Hamiltonian, with the default gateset:
+Here are the resources for our entire circuit using the updated Hamiltonian:

 --- Resources: ---